HazardDede/pnp/docs/source/usage/console.rst

       Pull 'n' Push.
 Runs or checks the given CONFIGFILE

     Options:
       -c, --check                     Only check the given config file but does not run it.

+      --no-log-probe                  Disables the automatic logging configuration
+                                      probing.

       --log FILE                      Specify logging configuration to load.
       --log-level [DEBUG|INFO|WARNING|ERROR]